Revature-Training-1302/notes/week9/ebs-instructions.md

     - ROOT.jar
     - .ebextensions/**/*
 ```
-- Note: "pet-0.0.1-SNAPSHOT.jar" should be whatever is output from a Maven build.
-You can verify this by running a maven build command on your local computer and examining the target folder for the output.
+- Note: "pet-0.0.1-SNAPSHOT.jar" should be whatever is output from a Maven package.
+You can verify this by running a maven package command on your local computer and examining the target folder for the output.
 3. Upload your project to a repository.
 Make sure the root of the project is the root of the repository.

 ## Create an S3 Bucket